 Dr. Brian Eggleston

 Brian Eggleston received his Ph.D. from Washington State University in 1991.
 He came to Augustana in 1988 and has chaired the department since 1993.
-Dr. Eggleston has taught economics for thirty years and currently teaches "Principles of Economics," "Intermediate Macroeconomic Theory," and "History of Economic Thought & Methodology."
+Dr. Eggleston has taught economics for 30 years and currently teaches "Principles of Economics," "Intermediate Macroeconomic Theory," and "History of Economic Thought & Methodology."
 His scholarly interests generally reflect fundamental methodological concerns.
 Dr. Eggleston is a member of the Association for Evolutionary Economics and the History of Economics Society.

 Dr. Reynold Nesiba